vorpalnet/blade/test/test-b2bua/README.md

 ## The one idea

-A B2BUA is two legs — the caller's and the callee's — and the job is to keep them in step:
+A B2BUA is two dialogs — the caller's and the callee's — and the job is to keep them in step:
 Alice's INVITE out to Bob, Bob's 200 OK back to Alice, Alice's ACK on to Bob.

 Classic SIP Servlet code scatters that one exchange across three handlers — `doInvite`,